-In register transfer level (RTL) description, a VLSI circuit generally consists of a controller and a datapath.
 In this paper, we consider only controllers.
 A controller is described by a finite state machine (FSM).
-An FSM (see Figure 1) has one reset state, and it goes to the reset state regardless of the current state when reset signal is supplied.
-A controller is realized by a sequential circuit (see Figure 2) which is synthesized from an FSM by logic synthesis.
+An FSM (see Fig. 1) has one reset state, and it goes to the reset state regardless of the current state when reset signal is supplied.
+A controller is realized by a sequential circuit (see Fig. 2) which is synthesized from an FSM by logic synthesis.
 A sequential circuit consists of a combinational logic block (CC) and a state register (SR).
 In the logic synthesis, a state assignment is determined to assign a value of the SR to each state of the FSM.
 In this paper, for simplicity, we assume that only a single value is assigned to each state.
 This assumption makes no restriction on sequential circuits under consideration.
 Even if the case that two or more values are assigned to one state for a sequential circuit, our method can be applied to the sequential circuit by regarding those values as different states of the FSM.

 Let n be the number of FFs in the SR of a sequential circuit synthesized from an FSM.
-Then the SR can represent 2^n states which can be classified into valid states and invalid states as follows.
+Then the SR can represent $2^n$ states which can be classified into valid states and invalid states as follows.

-Definition 1 For any value of the SR in a sequential circuit synthesized from an FSM, if the corresponding state of the value is reachable from the reset state, then the state is called a valid state.
+Definition 1.
+For any value of the SR in a sequential circuit synthesized from an FSM, if the corresponding state of the value is reachable from the reset state, then the state is called a valid state (see Fig. 3).
 Otherwise, the corresponding state is called an invalid state.